Another Word For ABOUT_ME

 Noun : All the facts and traditions about a particular subject that have been accumulated over time through education or experience.

-Noun : The backstory created around a fictional universe.
+Noun : (chiefly fandom slang) The backstory, especially for a character or setting, created around a fictional universe.

 mean